Here's Why You're Addicted to Clickbait Articles About Changing Your Life

 This article originally appeared on VICE Australia/New Zealand

 I have more Facebook friends than I’m proud of.
-Many of them I likely wouldn’t speak to on the street – several I might even re-introduce myself to – but boy, do I read the articles they share.
+Many of them I likely wouldn’t speak to on the street—several I might need to re-introduce myself to—but boy, do I read the articles they share.

 Videos by VICE